shribr/copilot-webapp-demo/README.md

 Even trying to pass in a yaml file instead of specifying the parameters directly in the command won't work if you include any other parameters than the ones listed above.

 So it's kind of annoying because this entire solution would literllay be "one-click" if not for the handful of aforementioned manual steps.

+### Additional Notes

+**REST APIs**
+It is important to note that the technologies used by this solution are changing by the second.
+New versions of libraries and APIs are being released constantly and documentation is being updated on a near weekly basis.
+Since this solution leverages REST APIs, ensuring that you are using the most up-to-date API version for each service's API is absolutely critical.
+With each new API release, new capabilities are added (and sometimes existing ones removed).
+A perfect example is the Azure [Search Service API](https://learn.microsoft.com/en-us/rest/api/searchservice/search-service-api-versions).
+There is actually documentation for how to migrate to the newest version of the API located [here](https://learn.microsoft.com/en-us/rest/api/searchservice/search-service-api-versions).
+In the documentation, it actually says "2023-07-01-preview was the first REST API for vector support.
+Do not use this API version.
+It's now deprecated and you should migrate to either stable or newer preview REST APIs immediately."
+Lucky for you this solution defines all of the API versions in the parameters.json file.
+When newer versions of a particular API are resleased, you just need to update that file and redeploy the web application.
+The PowerShell script regenerates the config.json file that is deployed as part of the web application zip package using the new values defined in the parameters.json file.

 ### Contributing